NehaVY/tweeter/README.md

 This allows the program to perform actions like posting and deleting tweets on behalf of the authenticated user.

 **Authentication  for Posting the tweet**.

-authentication = tweepy.OAuth1UserHandler(consumer_key, consumer_secret, access_token, access_token_secret)
-api = tweepy.API(authentication)
+The code authenticates for posting a tweet by using OAuth 1.0a credentials to authorize API requests on behalf of your Twitter account. authentication = tweepy.OAuth1UserHandler(consumer_key, consumer_secret, access_token, access_token_secret) api = tweepy.API(authentication)

 **Authentication  for Deleting the tweet**.

+This setup uses OAuth 1.0a credentials to authenticate your access to Twitter's API via the tweepy.Client.
+With this, you can make authorized requests, including deleting tweets, ensuring secure interaction with your Twitter account.

 clients = tweepy.Client(
     consumer_key=consumer_key, consumer_secret=consumer_secret,